pypm/home/docs/studies/bc20210324/index.md

 For Vancouver Island, no variant has been included, since there is no indication of recent change to growth in cases.

+An outbreak in cases for Fraser and overall BC in February is included to model the "Trivia Night" event that caused a large number of infections in Vancouver.

 ### [BC total](img/bc_2_8_0324.pdf)

 ![bc](img/bc_2_8_0324.png)